FreeCAD/FreeCAD-documentation/wiki/Tolerancing.md

 There are two approaches to specifying Product and Manufacturing Information (PMI).

 -   The legacy approach (Traditional) of producing 2D drawings with GD&T symbols.
 In some industries, this approach is also referred to as Technical Product Documentation (TPD).
 How this is achieved with FreeCAD is described in [TechDraw Geometric dimensioning and tolerancing](TechDraw_Geometric_dimensioning_and_tolerancing.md).
--   The modern 3D approach Model-Based Definition (MBD) which embeds GD&T data into the model and produces drawings with GD&T symbols
+-   The modern 3D approach Model-Based Definition (MBD) which embeds GD&T data into the model and produces drawings with GD&T symbols.

   Traditional                                           MBD